dhanji/dhanji.github.io/src/main/resources/pages/type-theory.markdown

     // This call is illegal
     increment(24.0);

 This is because the types int and double are incompatible.
 Java does not know how to correctly convert 24.0 into an integer for computation.
 This kind of expression is known as a mixed-type computation and is generally discouraged by best practice.
-The reason is that the system cannot convert between these types without losing some information in the process.
+The reason is that it can't convert between these types without losing some information in the process.
 Doubles in Java are stored in 64-bits.
 Ints are stored in 32-bits, so the conversion between them necessitates a loss of information.

 You might argue that Java permits expressions of this form: